 Traditional Tea Houses

 In Isfahan's historic tea houses, tea is served according to centuries-old tradition.
-Relaxing with aromatic Persian tea and sweet pastries is part of the city's cultural core.
+Relaxed lingering over aromatic Persian tea and sweet pastries is part of the city's cultural heart.

 Modern Cafés

-Contemporary cafés with stylish design and international coffee menus are plentiful in Isfahan.
-They are popular meeting spots for young locals and international visitors.
+Contemporary cafés with stylish design and an international coffee menu are plentiful in Isfahan.
+They are favorite meeting spots for young locals and international visitors.

-Stylish lounges offer the chance to wind down in the evening with hookah and Persian music — an authentic experience of Iranian social culture.
+Stylish lounges offer the chance to unwind in the evening with shisha and Persian music — an authentic experience of Iranian social culture.

 Café Culture & Sports